j13343sh/Rune-Factory-Inheritance-Research/articles/Self-Contamination.md

 Performance-Source Contamination matters because it can make the candidate pool larger than the player expects.

 A player may believe the setup contains only a few intended candidates.
-However, if the source equipment itself or its internal arrangement entries become candidates, the effective candidate count `N` may increase.
+However, if the equipment body itself enters candidate processing, or if internal Arrangement entries are recursively referenced, the effective candidate count `N` may increase.

 That matters because inheritance success is strongly affected by candidate count.